MV-Consulting/awscdk-rootmail/README.md

 </details>

 ### Deploy
+You can chose via embedding the construct in your cdk-app or use is directly via Cloudformation.
+#### CDK
 1. To start a new project we recommend using [projen](https://projen.io/).
    1. Create a new projen project
    ```sh